 ⚡️⬅️☀️ ▫ ⚡️⬅️🛢️

 Let’s imagine that while we are building out our model of what compute needs, that another group is building out a model of what humans need.
-This is an important aspect of 3SA.
-The graphs can be combined.
-Formal ontologies exist so that the meaning of the triples is agreed on.
-(ISO/IEC 21838-2 2020) The problem is that this is in conflict with human cognition.
-It doesn’t have to be a big problem, as long as we are aware of it going in.
-I’ll show you what I mean.
+This is an important aspect of .
+The graphs can be combined. (👥) Formal ontologies exist so that the meaning of the triples is agreed on (ISO/IEC 21838-2 2020). (🪜) (⚛️) (🎼) The problem is that this is in conflict with human cognition, as the standards intend machine cognition. (💡) It doesn’t have to be a big problem, as long as human cognition is the priority.
+The nature of triples is that mapping to formal definitions is fairly straightforward.

 Consider what humans need.
 Here is a list of triples followed by an explanation (↘️):